 Current Job Opportunity

-Office of the State Courts Administrator, Office of Information Technology, Tallahassee, Florida
+Office of the State Courts Administrator, Information Technology, Tallahassee, Florida

 This position involves professional and technical work and is responsible for the administration, monitoring, planning, design, development, operation, maintenance, security, and integrity of the database environments.
 This position is responsible for coordinating work and supervising staff.
 This position works independently, with minimal supervision by the Applications and Database Manager.

 Additional relevant experience may substitute for the recommended educational level on a year-for-year basis and additional relevant education may substitute for the recommended experience on a year-for-year basis.

 Bachelor’s degree in engineering, computer science, management information systems or a closely related field and six years of related experience, including database architectural and operations management.